MikaBob/treasure-hunt/README.md

 # In-game requirements

 ### Players

-Le-Patron in Brâkmar's prison
+- Le-Patron in - Brâkmar's prison
-Rien-du-Tout hidden in the pirate ship/treasure map Items in marchand mode of Le-Fossoyeur (Limonade d'incarnam, Plume chimérique, Examinateur) Character at Sim-le-Soft's house to give rewards
+- Rien-du-Tout hidden in the pirate ship/treasure map
+- Items in marchand mode of Le-Fossoyeur (Limonade d'incarnam, Plume chimérique, Examinateur)
+- Character at Sim-le-Soft's house to give rewards

 ### Rabbits

-- White	-26,-16
+- White     -26,-16     pointing South
-- Blue	-26,-13
+- Blue      -26,-13     pointing West
-- Yeahlow	-28,-13
+- Yeahlow	-28,-13     pointing South
-- Black	-28,-12
+- Black     -28,-12     pointing East
-- Green	-25,-12
+- Green     -25,-12     pointing North
-- Orange	-25,-14
+- Orange    -25,-14     pointing Sim

 Don't forget to

 -   /solo
 - 	put on the rabbit's earpuff
 - 	point out directions
 - 	and do not be too close to the map border (game interface could cover the Rabbits)